opensrp/fhircore/docs/configuration.md

 TODO:

-quick list of all configs classification and what it does.

 structure / details of each config classification: what is it in general, what each attribute does (or used in-app)

 how a config is interpreted, code wise